-If you’ve enjoyed this review, you might be interested in reading my article about recent developments in the modern vampire novel (Once Bitten) here.
-Or you might like to take a look at my review of The Woods by Harlen Coben here.
+If you’ve enjoyed this review, you might be interested reading in my article about recent developments in the modern vampire novel (Once Bitten).

-If you fancy something different, you might like to take a chance on my article about sigils in fantasy fiction (Truth Stranger Than Fiction) here.
+If you fancy something different, you might like to take a chance on my article about sigils in fantasy fiction (Truth Stranger Than Fiction).